 During Family Fun on the Bay, bring the whole family for a paddling excursion along the Eureka waterfront.
-Choose kayaks, canoes, or stand up paddle boards.
-Staff provide a safety talk and instruction to the boats, then cast off into Humboldt Bay!
+Choose kayaks, canoes, or stand up paddleboards.
+Staff provide a safety talk and instruction to the boats, then you're ready to cast off into Humboldt Bay!

 Multiple locations, Eureka, CA

 Join Slick the Slug and his pals on a treasure hunt to discover the wonders of nature.
 Redwood EdVentures Quests are treasure hunts that guide families along a short path to a final clue.
-Find the clue, get a free prize at the Visitor’s Center at each location!
+Find the clue and get a free prize at the Visitor’s Center at each location!

 Quests start in three Eureka locations.
 1) Humboldt Bay Aquatic Center, where you'll ride the tides and discover how Humboldt Bay is home to people, plants, and animals.
 2) Fort Humboldt State Historic Park, learning about the history of the park and the bluff that overlooks the Humboldt Bay.
 3) Sequoia Park, home of California's oldest zoo.
 You'll discover natural and cultural treasures in the redwood forest.